 I think victimization perhaps is something in the past, hopefully.

-Mortgages are being paid off, hundreds of thousands of dollars are being offered and spent on trying to entice people to tell their story.
+Hundreds of thousands of dollars are being offered and spent on trying to entice people to tell their story.

-Leslie, I'm sure you would agree if you if you're a quote journalist and you it's pocket book journalism and you're paying people for stories, doesn't that story tend to have less credibility than a story where a news outlet does not pay for it?
+Doesn't that story tend to have less credibility than a story where a news outlet does not pay for it?

-Isn't that generally request?
+Isn't that generally required?

-Yeah, what uh absolutely.
+Yeah, no, absolutely.

-So now you have an industry popping up that is paying off mortgages, offering hundreds of thousands of dollars if you tell us what happened with so and so, this person or that person.
+So now you have an industry popping up that is paying off mortgages, offering hundreds of thousands of dollars if you tell us what happened with so-and-so, this person or that person.

 That is wrong.

-You you you have to stay strong and you have to stand there and say, listen, uh this is what happened, because if not what happens is w women, and we've seen this happen historically, um, are afraid to come forward.
+You have to stay strong and you have to stand there and say, listen, this is what happened.

-And I think that's why people say, look, we'll pay you uh for telling your stories and being honest, because there are a lot of women who are still very frightened to tell their stories because they're frightened.
+And I think that's why people say, look, we'll pay you for telling your stories and being honest, because there are a lot of women who are still very frightened to tell their stories because they're frightened.

-I think I think there's that legitimate fear.
+I think there's that legitimate fear.

-I'm not disagreeing with you, but does it taint if there's a lot of money involved, does it taint the credibility of somebody that does come forward?
+I'm not disagreeing with you, but does it taint, if there's a lot of money involved, does it taint the credibility of somebody that does come forward?

 It makes it more questionable, absolutely.